-The following discussion is very general and does not address investors subject to special rules, such as investors who hold shares through an IRA, 401(k) plan or other tax-advantaged account.
+The following discussion is very general and does not address investors subject to special rules, such as investors who hold shares through an IRA, 401(k) plan or other taxadvantaged account.
 The SAI contains further information about taxes.
-Because each shareholder's circumstances are different and special tax rules may apply, you should consult with your tax adviser about your investment in the Trust.
+Because each shareholder's circumstances are different and special tax rules may apply, you should consult with your tax adviser about your investment in a Fund.

-You may receive three different types of distributions from the Trust: exempt-interest dividends, ordinary dividends and capital gain dividends.
+You may receive three different types of distributions from a Fund: exempt-interest dividends, ordinary dividends and capital gain dividends.
 Any taxable distributions are taxed in the same manner whether paid in cash or reinvested in additional shares.